SvenMichaelKlose/tunix/src/tunix/README.md

 so a process' standard I/O can be pipelined.

+To get around resetting the channel pair you may decide to OPEN device #0 and #3 to have LFNs for CHKIN and CKOUT.

 # CBM & TUNIX KERNAL I/O

 This section describes the behaviour of